Is your box office cash only?

 Yes, our box office is cash only.
 You can purchase tickets in advance with a credit card using our website.
 We have an ATM located inside of our venue if you need to withdraw funds.
 Our bars accept cash and credit cards.

 Where are you located?

 We are located at: One Cannery Row Nashville, TN.
 37203

-How many tickets do you guys put aside when a show is sold out?
+How many tickets do you put aside when a show is sold out?

 When I tried to purchase tickets online, it said TICKETS NO LONGER AVAILABLE THROUGH TICKETFLY.
 Does this mean the show is sold out?

-Not necessarily.
+Most of the time, yes.
 We make every effort to indicate on our website that a show is sold out, if that is the case.
-In most scenarios, the event listing will be prefaced with “SOLD OUT” before the name of the performers and the purchase ticket link will be removed.
-“No tickets available through Ticketfly” on the day of the show means just that: tickets are no longer available online for pre-order; they are now only available at the door.
+In most scenarios, the event listing will be prefaced with “SOLD OUT” or “Off Sale” before the name of the performers and the purchase ticket link will be removed.

 Do I have to show ID to get in?